The Lambda Calculator is an interactive, graphical application

-You can download the current student version 2.2.0 for Mac/Linux (September 2, 2018; Change Log), and 2.1.0 for Windows by clicking the icon
+You can download the current student version 2.6.0 for Mac/Linux/Windows (August 31, 2022; Change Log) by clicking the icon

 for your operating system below.

-Sun's Java, not GNU libgcj.
-You can check which version you have with
+or higher.
+(Avoid GNU libgcj as this will not work.)
+You can check which version of java you have with

 The teacher edition, in which tree-derivation exercises can be shown